-In addition to the Rangers, the Cowboys and Six Flags, you’ve also got Lake Arlington.
-Weighing in at almost 2,000 acres of water, this lake offers swimming, boating and fishing and has three in/out boat launch sites.
+In addition to the Rangers, the Cowboys, and Six Flags, you’ve also got Lake Arlington.
+With almost 2,000 acres of water, this lake offers swimming, boating, and fishing and has three in/out boat launch sites.
 Those who love lake fishing will find more Largemouth Bass than anything else, but also Channel catfish, Crappies and White Bass.

 Lake rentals include:

 These water sport vessels will work those upper body muscles, except for the last one.
 That one will help develop powerful sitting muscles while drinking and eating.
 I’m going for the pontoon boat.
 The Boys in the Lotto Lab are pontoon fans.
 When they receive one of their infrequent invitations to join the fun, they conveniently forget their wallets and the adult beverages.
 Rather than contribute to the festivities, they rely upon the kindness of strangers.